awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-go-configuration.md

 }
 ```

 The SDK also uses plugin settings to set the `origin` field on the segment\.
 This indicates the type of AWS resource that runs your application\.
-The resource type appears under your application's name in the service map\.
-For example, `AWS::ElasticBeanstalk::Environment`\.

-![\[Service node with resource type.\]](http://docs.aws.amazon.com/xray/latest/devguide/images/scorekeep-servicemap-rootnode.png)

 When you use multiple plugins, the SDK uses the following resolution order to determine the origin: ElasticBeanstalk > EKS > ECS > EC2\.

 ## Sampling rules<a name="xray-sdk-go-configuration-sampling"></a>